 By Sheila Anthony

-You want a cooler or filtration system, but you can’t decide between a reverse osmosis system or an ultrafiltration one.
+You want a filter cooler or filtration system, but you can’t decide between a reverse osmosis or an ultrafiltration one.
 What’s the difference anyway?
-And which is better?
-We lay it out in this quick 5 minute read.
+We lay it out in this quick read.

 How Does Ultrafiltration Work?

-Ultrafiltration (aka UF) is a barrier method of filtration and is typically the final stage of a 3-stage process.
-Incoming water enters the ultrafiltration cartridge tubes which are perforated with pores 0.01 of a micron in diameter.
-The flow forces the water through the pores, and anything larger than 0.01 of a micron is blocked from moving on to the fresh-water line that leads to a dedicated faucet at the sink.
+Ultrafiltration (aka UF) is a barrier method of filtration and is typically the third stage in a 4-stage process.
+After prefiltration by a sediment and pre carbon filter, incoming water enters the ultrafiltration cartridge which consists of a membrane perforated with pores 0.1 microns in diameter.
+The water flows through the pores, and anything larger than 0.1 microns is blocked from moving on to the final stage of filtration and then to a dedicated faucet at the sink.

 Notably, ultrafiltration removes solid particulates only, not dissolved solids.

 Set up is quick and easy with ultrafiltration.
-No wastewater is created, so there’s no hole for a wastewater line that needs to be drilled – something that may be much more convenient for renters.
+No wastewater is created, so there’s no hole for a wastewater line that needs to be drilled.

 The ultrafiltration filter needs to the changed every 6 to 12 months, depending on use and the home’s water quality, and the filter works very efficiently even under low water pressure conditions.